2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/datasources-open-meteo/index.md

 The extension contains **two DataSources**:

 - `OpenMeteoCurrent` → current weather
-- `OpenMeteoForecast` → hourly/daily forecast
+- `OpenMeteoForecast` → forecast data

-Both DataSources read configuration (lat/lon, units, etc.) and return one stream (usually `Default`) with a model matching the Open-Meteo response.
+Both DataSources read configuration (lat/lon and other supported parameters) and return one stream (usually `Default`) with a model matching the Open-Meteo response.

 ### Configure